 Beginning in the 4th grade, students from Ss.
 Robert and William or St. John of the Cross Parishes or PSR Programs may participate in cross country, track, football, basketball, volleyball, and baseball teams which are parish sponsored and supported by the Booster Club.
 These programs instill a cooperative spirit and good sportsmanship in the participants, and foster the growth of school spirit and loyalty among the student body.
-Also, intramural basketball is available in the 3rd grade.
+Some sports are open to 3rd graders.